Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Lets go to the dashboard and check for any adjustments needed for the dashboard, if not we can continue with the next search
+- We can easily adjust the arrangement of panels by dragging and dropping them into desired positions within the Edit mode, ensuring a more coherent presentation.

 <div align="center">
 <img src =https://github.com/Bharathkasyap/Splunk_Dashboard/blob/main/src/Layout%20disorder.png>